propublica/timeline-setter/doc/doc.markdown

 Any arbitrary HTML that will be inserted above `description`.
 This field may contain image tags, YouTube tags, etc. -- nearly everything except `<script>` tags.
-If you choose to use JavaScript, you must do it inside an iframe and call that iframe inside this field.
+If you choose to use JavaScript, you must do it inside an iframe and call that iframe inside this field. **Note**: If you put an image or iframe in this field, make sure to set `height` and `width` attributes, or the card may not extend around the image.

 <a id="deployment"></a>
 ## Folder structure and deployment